 If they’re negative, it’s time to start changing the way you think about your power to improve your bone health.
 Reading this article has started you down the path of reassessment and realignment utilizing the information you’ve learned today.

 Learning about the true causes of bone loss, and what can help to restore it, will help you to build a positive perception of your bone health.
-And if you haven’t yet, you’ll find it all in the Save Our Bones Program.
+And if you haven’t yet, you’ll find it all in the Osteoporosis Reversal Program.

 Stop Worrying About Your Bone Loss